 The Company’s Annual General Meeting of Shareholders provides an opportunity for shareholders to ask questions to the Board on matters relevant to the Company.

-The Company has in place a Code of Conduct meeting international standards to ensure sound and transparent corporate governance and financial disclosure standards.
+The Company has in place a number of policies including the Code of Conduct aimed at meeting international standards to ensure sound and transparent corporate governance and financial disclosure standards.
 It places strong emphasis on compliance with all applicable anti-corruption and trade control regimes.
 These principles serve as the foundation and guidelines for the governance of the Company.
-The Company’s senior management review these principles on a regular basis and work with the Company’s legal department to ensure that that they are maintained in accordance with applicable laws and regulations.
+The Company’s senior management review these principles and supporting policies on a regular basis and work with the Company’s legal department to ensure that that they are maintained in accordance with applicable laws and regulations.
+In addition to the Code of Conduct policy, the Company has also a KYC policy, a Conflict of Interest policy and Signing Authority Policy.

 The Company produces IFRS compliant financial accounts since 2004.